-The collection is developed on an ongoing basis and new images are added each month.
+The collection is developed on an ongoing basis and new images are continually being added.
 These images represent both local and global sites and consist of architecture, architectural drawings (site plans, sections, floor plans), maps, diagrams, urban design, interior design, furniture, landscape architecture, gardens, fine arts, and the decorative arts (textiles and wallpaper).
-The collection's content reflects the teaching interests of the BAC faculty.
-Images from the digital collection can be downloaded as jpgs for educational use by the BAC community.
-Images are acquired through licensing from independent vendors, books and journals, and donors.
+Images from the digital collection can be downloaded for educational use by the BAC community.
+Images are acquired through licensing from independent vendors, books and journals, museums, and donors.

 Students, faculty, and staff may borrow DVDs which are a part of the main collection.
 Students may borrow 2 DVDs for one week (with one renewal).
 Faculty and staff may borrow 2 DVDs for two weeks (with one renewal).
 In addition, faculty may borrow films from the closed stack collection for classroom use.
 Students may borrow films from the closed stack collection for viewing within the library.

 While all of the films (in DVD format) in our collection can be shown in the classroom, only some can be shown within the BAC's lecture halls and the Loft.
 In order to show films outside of the classroom, public performance rights must be acquired.
 If you have any questions about obtaining public performance rights for a film (in DVD format) from our collection, please contact Sheri Rosenzweig, Reference and Visual Resources Librarian at 617.585.0257.
 For further information about our streaming films, go to the Streaming Films & DVDs page.